Kent R. Raygor

-Kent Raygor, a partner in the Century City office, practices in the Business Trial and the Entertainment, Media and Technology groups.
+Kent Raygor, a partner in the Century City office, practices in the Business Trial, Intellectual Property, and Entertainment, Technology and Advertising groups.

 Areas of Practice

-• Media law litigation and counseling: Emphasis on First Amendment, privacy, defamation, and right of publicity litigation; pre-publication clearance analyses for films, documentaries, screenplays, advertising, books, and news reports; complex matters for many Fortune 500 companies, including Fox, Disney, ABC, ESPN, Lions Gate, CNET, and Sony Pictures; numerous right of publicity and invasion of privacy cases defending clients against claims by celebrities, including Brad Pitt, Jennifer Aniston, Catherine Zeta-Jones, Dianne Keaton, Michelle Pfeiffer, Arnold Schwarzenegger, Cameron Diaz, Audioslave, Weezer, Bruce Willis, Denzel Washington, Kate Hudson, and Sandra Bullock.
+- Media law litigation, reputation management, and counseling: Emphasis on First Amendment, privacy, defamation, false advertising, contract, licensing, distribution, sponsorship, and right of publicity litigation, including numerous right of publicity and invasion of privacy cases defending clients against claims by celebrities such as Brad Pitt, Jennifer Aniston, Dianne Keaton, Michelle Pfeiffer, Arnold Schwarzenegger, Cameron Diaz, Audioslave, Weezer, Bruce Willis, Denzel Washington, Kate Hudson, Zooey Deschanel, and Sandra Bullock.
+Pre-publication clearance analyses for films, documentaries, screenplays, advertising, books, news, and digital content.

 REPRESENTATIVE LITIGATION EXPERIENCE